 The primary goal of drum level control is to change the feedwater flow in reaction to water level feedback so that the height remains consistent.
 Water flow is usually adjusted by speeding up or slowing down a feedwater pump, or by opening/closing a valve.

-The feedback control method is suitable if the boiler load (steam demand) is steady.
-However, a large and sudden change in load causes an issue called «reverse response of the drum level» which makes it unstable.
-The steam output flow is measured before any level change, and this information is used to manipulate the feedwater.
-This action is known as «two-element control» and helps ensure close control during stable and transient conditions.
+The feedback control explained above is acceptable if the boiler load (steam demand) is stable.
+However, a sudden change in load causes a transient disturbance called "inverse tank level response", which disrupts its stability.
+To ensure close control under stable, transient conditions, the steam outlet flow rate, the cause of the disturbance, is measured before any level change, and used to directly manipulate the feedwater.
+This is known as "two-element control".

 Additionally, the feedwater flow control loop added in cascade from the drum level control loop improves controllability and eliminates the effects of feedwater pressure variation.